 Volunteering from home can create some real challenges.
 We want you to feel fulfilled by your volunteering, so here are some ideas to help you remain connected with your volunteer manager and the wider team, while enjoying the experience of volunteering remotely.

-Have a comfortable and dedicated space to volunteer from, considering any conversations that may require privacy.
-Once you’ve finished, clear away or tidy that space to signify the end of the "working day".
+Find a comfortable and dedicated space to do your volunteering.
+Consider privacy if you are required to have any confidential conversations.
+Once you’ve finished volunteering, clear away or tidy your space to signify the end of the "working day".